Configure an options file | Admins | Autodesk Support

-Access to licences may be controlled with an options file configured with the settings you want to use.
-Use of the options file is optional and isn't required for normal licence operation.
-For complete information about options files, see Managing the Options File in the FLEXnet Publisher Licence Administration Guide PDF file installed with NLM.
-To view that PDF guide, see the Network Licence Manager folder on your licence server.
+Access to licenses may be controlled with an options file configured with the settings you want to use.
+Use of the options file is optional and isn't required for normal license operation.
+For complete information about options files, see Managing the Options File in the FLEXnet Publisher License Administration Guide PDF file installed with NLM.
+To view that PDF guide, see the Network License Manager folder on your license server.

 The following sections describe how to create an options file and perform various functions with it.
 A sample options file is displayed in the final section.